jtb21091/applehealth/README.md

 # applehealth
 apple health data import and analysis

-#export data from phone health app and export to your computer
+#export data from phone health app (top right icon in health app, then export all data) and export to your computer

 #open export.xml file(s) in microsoft excel, Power BI your xml file, load and transform, save to xlsx files, clean and manipulate data